Ansar54/School_management-system/README.md

-School Management System
+School Management System<br/>
 The School Management System is a web application built with FastAPI and SQLAlchemy to streamline administrative tasks in schools.
-It offers secure APIs for:
+It offers secure APIs for:<br/>

 Student Enrollment: Manage student registrations efficiently.<br>
 Attendance Tracking: Record and monitor student attendance.<br>